valtimo-platform/valtimo-documentation/features/plugins/configure-zaken-api-plugin.md

 * **URL.** Contains the complete base URL of the Zaken API to connect to.
 This generally includes the path `/api/v1/`.
 * **Authentication plugin configuration.** Reference to another plugin configuration that will be used to add authentication to any request performed on the Zaken API.
 If no option is available in this field a plugin has to be configured that is able to authenticate for the specific application that hosts the Zaken API. (e.g. OpenZaak)
+* **Synchronise Case note as Zaak-notitie to the Zaak.** .
+* **ZaakNotitie subject.** The fixed value which will be used for the 'onderwerp' when a Zaak-notitie is created/updated.

 An example plugin configuration:&#x20;